n0-computer/iroh.computer/content/docs/use-cases.md

 Iroh’s horizontal and vertical scaling make it the first cloud-native IPFS gateway.
 Making it the most resource-efficient IPFS implementation to date and delivering best-in-class performance.

-Iroh integrated seamlessly with existing metrics pipelines, and all services come ready-to-wire to Prometheus.
+Iroh integrates seamlessly with existing metrics pipelines, and all services come ready-to-wire to Prometheus.

 ## Device-in Content Delivery Network